Makati Avenue: Route description

-Makati Avenue begins at the intersection of Arnaiz Avenue and San Lorenzo Drive in Barangay San Lorenzo.
-Between its southern terminus to Ayala Avenue, it passes through the Greenbelt and Glorietta complexes, then enters Salcedo Village.
-The western part of the avenue is under the jurisdiction of Barangay Bel-Air, while Barangay Urdaneta is at the eastern part of the avenue.
+Makati Avenue begins as a dual carriageway at the intersection of Arnaiz Avenue and San Lorenzo Drive in Barangay San Lorenzo.
+Between its southern terminus to Ayala Avenue, it passes through the Greenbelt and Glorietta complexes of the Ayala Center, then enters Legaspi Village, Ayala Triangle Gardens, and Salcedo Village.
+North of its intersection with Ayala Avenue, the western part of the avenue is under the jurisdiction of Barangay Bel-Air, while Barangay Urdaneta is at the eastern part of the avenue.

-After its intersection with Paseo de Roxas and Gil Puyat Avenue, the eastern part of the avenue enters Bel-Air until it passes Jupiter Street.
-Makati Avenue enters Poblacion shortly after its intersection with Jupiter Street.
+After its intersection with Paseo de Roxas and Gil Puyat Avenue, where its maintenance by the Department of Public Works and Highways (DPWH) begins, the eastern part of the avenue enters Bel-Air until it passes Jupiter Street, where it narrows into a four-lane single carriageway.
+Makati Avenue enters Poblacion at its intersection with Anza Street.
 It passes much of Poblacion between Kalayaan Avenue and J.P.
 Rizal Avenue.
 It terminates at J.P.
-Rizal Avenue and continues to the Makati–Mandaluyong Bridge and Poblacion as P. Burgos Street.
+Rizal Avenue and continues to the Makati–Mandaluyong Bridge and Poblacion as P. Burgos Street, where its maintenance by the DPWH continues.